Catholic Church and theatre: France

-In fact, in 1730, Adrienne Lecouvreur died at the age of 38, but she was denied Christian burial and was hastily buried in the dead of night in an unmarked grave.
-This was because the Church in France still banned the actors from receiving any sacraments which included marriage, baptism, or final rites, and only by renouncing their professions first, they were able to receive the sacraments from the Church.
-Also, the Church refused Molière’s burial in the sanctified burial because he had not received the last rites with the priest present and that he did not renounce his profession as an actor before his death.
-When King Louis XIV directly intervened, the Archbishop of Paris allowed Molière to be buried only after sunset among the suicides’ and paupers’ graves with no requiem masses permitted in the Church.
+In fact, in 1730, Adrienne Lecouvreur died at the age of 38, but she was denied a Christian burial and was hastily buried in the dead of night in an unmarked grave since the Church still banned French actors from receiving the sacraments such as marriage, baptism, or extreme unction unless they renounced their professions.

+Also, the Church refused Molière's burial in the sanctified burial because he had not received the last rites with the priest present and had not renounced his profession as an actor before his death.
+When King Louis XIV directly intervened, the Archbishop of Paris allowed Molière to be buried only after sunset among the suicides' and paupers' graves, with no requiem masses permitted in the Church.